Clare Jones, FdSc Counselling, Reg. MBACP, Supervision

 Counselling Children and Young People:

-If you are a young person or the parent of a child, I know only too well, the serious challenges facing young people today experiencing pressures of exponential levels.
-Growing demands in education, unrealistic expectations and a 24/7 social media existence, leaving them feeling like they never quite measure up.
-Unsurprisingly, levels of anxiety are at an all-time high and mood levels, self-esteem and self-worth, an all-time low.
+If you are a young person or the parent of a child, I know only too well, the serious challenges facing young people today who are experiencing pressures of exponential levels.
+With growing demands in education and the negative aspects of a social media existence, young people are feeling like they never quite measure up.

 A Compassion Focused, Strengths-Based, Proactive approach helps young people identify their resources and recognise and build on their strengths.
 Together we develop a bespoke tool-kit of strategies (such as techniques for grounding, calming, sensory integration, breathing and Mindfulness) to help build their resilience and empower young people in this increasingly complex world.
 I also use creative therapies which helps young people engage with counselling in a more gentle way.
 Adolescence is a very tricky life stage.
 A large part of my work involves normalising this natural, but confusing and sometimes distressing, transition.
 Together we explore and reflect on different perspectives and choices enabling them to make sense of themselves, their experiences and the world around them.